Factors That Influence Food Choices

 Eating routines can be a powerful influence on the food we eat, so much so that when we choose to break the habit for one reason or another, it can prove challenging.

 Taking part in athletic competitions and sporting activities can have an enormous impact on the food choices we make.
+After all, diet differs for athletes who perform endurance sports to those athletes who take part in combat sports or to those who engage in strength training or weightlifting.

 Studies show that proper nutrition is a critical component of improved athletic performance.
 As such, it has increasingly become the focus of many athletes and sporting organizations, be it amateur, competitive or professional.